top of page

 My mums death has made me more aware of my own mortality and what I might leave behind.
 With this in mind I decided to organise my own possessions.
 I sorted photos, documents, put in plans for life insurance and pensions and I have left them in a place easy to find for my family.
 (I know this sounds morbid but it helped).
 It made me feel in control knowing that my family will have easy access to things they need.

-Some other things I have done which I found useful was visiting some of my mums favourite places (York for example).
+Some other things I have done which I found helped with the healing process was visiting some of my mums favourite places (York for example).
 My mum used to talk about foxes all the time.
 The last time I went to York I was photographing a scene and out of nowhere (on a city street) a fox walked into the frame and stood still whilst I took the photo and then moved on.
 I considered this to be a sign from my mum.

 Another simple thing that helped me. - my mums favourite flower were geraniums.
 So with the help of my family I planted some of these and placed them by my front door.
 I thought it was a good symbol - something living that I could see every time I returned home or left the house.
 This was a big help.